FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/sequences/sequence-commands.md

 # Control peripheral
 The <span class="fb-step fb-write-pin">Control Peripheral</span> command allows you to control **peripherals** such as the vacuum pump, solenoid valve, and lights.
 To use this command, first select a peripheral from the **PERIPHERAL** dropdown.
 Options include:

-  * All of the peripherals you have defined in the [peripherals widget on the controls page](../controls/peripherals.md)
+  * All of the peripherals you have defined in the [peripherals section of the controls panel](../controls/peripherals.md)
   * The Box LEDs, if you have any included with your FarmBot version

 Next, select the **MODE** which you would like to control the peripheral with.
 You can choose either `Digital` or `Analog`.